 Cucumber

 Cucumber focuses on behavior-driven development (BDD).
-We can build a product by considering the perspective of different stakeholders for instance developers, QAs, customers, etc. The main reason for Cucumber’s popularity is its simplicity.
+We can build a product by considering the perspective of different stakeholders, for instance, developers, QAs, customers, etc. The main reason for Cucumber’s popularity is its simplicity.

 Cypress